hummingbot/hummingbot-site/docs/developers/connectors/architecture/index.md

 ### InFlightOrder

-**File:** `*_in_flight_order.py` — Required
+**File:** `/hummingbot/core/data_type/in_flight_order.py`

 Stores all details pertaining to the current state of an order.
-For **Perpetual** connectors, 2 additional properties need to be included; namely `position` and `leverage`.

-!!! tip
 It is important to keep a consistent and accurate state of all active orders placed by the user.
 This ensures that the strategies are given the correct information and are able to perform their tasks accordingly.

+### ClientOrderTracker

+**File:** `/hummingbot/connector/client_order_tracker.py`

+An instance of `ClientOrderTracker` holds and manages `InFlightOrders` for its connector.

+Provides utilities for connectors to update in-flight orders and to handle order errors.

 For more details on how to begin implementing the components, please refer to the [Connector Tutorial](/developers/contributions/)